yuhattor/copilot-patterns/contents/en/refactoring/asking-with-open-ended-questions.md

 ### Checklist for Further Learning

 - What other areas of your code can benefit from refactoring?
-- How can open-ended questions assist in that process?
+- How can open-ended questions assist in your development process?